jb-alvarado/ChangeColorTextureAndRender/README.md

 This MaxScript is for changing color or texture in material in batch mode and render the changed scene out in new folders.
+For every color or texture the script make a new folder and save the rendering with the name from color or texture in this folder.

 For using it, go in 3Ds Max under MaxScript: Run Script... and select the script file.